JosiahParry/josiahparry.github.io/_posts/2018-02-02-DAMN,-That's-Offensive.md

+---
+title: DAMN, That's Offensive
+subtitle: A f'ing fun introduction to tidytext analysis with geniusR
+date: "2018-02-02"
+category: R
+excerpt: "My recent package [`geniusR`](https://github.com/josiahparry.geniusR) was created with the idea of a tidytext analysis of song lyrics in mind."
+---

+# Introduction

+<p> </p>

 My recent package [`geniusR`](https://github.com/josiahparry.geniusR) was created with the idea of a tidytext analysis of song lyrics in mind.
-I now wish to introduce you to the concepts and application of tidytext analysis through the use of `geniusR`.
-If you would like an introduction to `geniusR` please read my [Introduction to geniusR](https://medium.com/@JosiahParry/introducing-geniusr-b0177ce7b4d7).
+I now wish to introduce you to the concepts and application of tidytext analysis through the use of `geniusR`. <!--split--> If you would like an introduction to `geniusR` please read my [Introduction to geniusR](https://medium.com/@JosiahParry/introducing-geniusr-b0177ce7b4d7).
 Additionally, I recommend that you give [Text Mining in R: A Tidy